Chamoniix/week-review/week9.md

 ![logon](img/logon.png)

-Finally I have the same error as for the second hop on the DAS on the AF logs, so the connection is still forwarded even if it does not succeed.
+Finally, looking at the AF logs, I found the same failed logon as for the second hop on the DAS.
+The connection is then still forwarded even if it does not succeed.

-### Building demo client Microsoft SSPI SECURE32.dll
+#### Using GSSAPI

+I wanted to do the exact same thing when building the project with gssapi, but it turns out that the connection was impossible when using Fiddler's proxy, the delegation wasn't working anymore.
+So, before trying to find another was to see this communication, I thought about something : If I had the same behavior when building winHTTP and using fiddler ?
+Maybe the connection have been working but I wouldn't have seen it.
+So I then tried again every options that I tried before but without Fiddler's proxy enabled.

+I disabled Fiddler on both ODBC and DAS and try everything again only using windows security logs from the event viewer.

 ### Preparing presentation

-As I will have to present my work and my subject to the company, I also decided this week to start preparing this presentation.
+Before I try anything else, as I will have to present my work and my subject to the company, I also decided to start preparing this presentation.
 The plan will surely look like something like this :

 ---
 I   - Introdution
   1. Who am I ?